-The sediment TMDL, however, will not completely resolve the impairment to biological communities within the watershed.
-Since the BSID watershed analysis identifies other stressors (i.e., chlorides and sulfates) as impacting the biological conditions, this impairment remains to be fully addressed through the Integrated Report listing process and the TMDL development process, such that all impairing substances identified as impacting biological communities in the watershed are reduced to levels that will meet water quality standards, as established in future TMDLs for those substances (MDE 2009a,b).
+The sediment TMDL, however, will not completely resolve the impairment to biological communities in the 1st through 4th order streams within the watershed.
+Since the BSID watershed analysis identifies other possible stressors (i.e., chlorides and sulfates) as impacting the biological conditions, this impairment remains to be fully addressed through the Integrated Report listing process and the TMDL development process, such that all impairing substances identified as impacting biological communities in the watershed are reduced to levels that will meet water quality standards, as established in future TMDLs for those substances (MDE 2009, 2010a).